 Wing, corporate vice president, Microsoft Research “Not in my lifetime.”
 That’s what I said when I was asked whether we would ever see computer science taught in K-12.
 It was 2009, and I was addressing a gathering of attendees to a workshop on computational thinking convened by the National Academies.
 I’m happy to say that I was wrong.
 It’s been 10 years since I published my three-page “Computational Thinking” viewpoint in the March 2006 issue of the Communications of the ACM.
 Think back to 2005.
 Wing06.
 Want to Solve Problems More Efficiently?
 Do This.
 From Mark Zuckerberg to will.i.am, it seems that everyone has championed the importance of learning code.

 This is a great thing.
 Learning how to code, however, isn’t just about knowing C++, Java and Ruby, but rather changing the way you think.
 5 Reasons Entrepreneurs Should Learn to Code.
 Join us live at Entrepreneur's Accelerate Your Business event series in Chicago or Denver.

 Another group of children, sitting in a circle, passes pieces of fruit—an apple, an orange—from hand to hand until the color of the fruit they’re holding matches the color of the T-shirt they’re wearing.
 It may not look like it, but the children engaged in these exercises are learning computer science.
 In the first activity, they’ve turned themselves into a sorting network: a strategy computers use to sort random numbers into order.
+And in the second activity, they’re acting out the process by which computer networks route information to its intended destination.
 The benefits of computational thinking.
+471.11CTLeadershiptToolkit SP vF.